Practice targeted AMC-style multiple-choice questions on vomiting.

 A 3-year-old boy presents with sudden onset intermittent severe abdominal pain, vomiting, and lethargy.
 On examination, he is pale but haemodynamically stable.
 Abdominal examination reveals a palpable mass in the right upper quadrant.
 An ultrasound is performed (image provided).
 What is the most appropriate next step in management?

-A 68-year-old male presents to the ED with abdominal distension, obstipation, and vomiting.
-He reports a history of multiple abdominal surgeries.
-An upright abdominal X-ray is performed.
-Based on the image, what is the MOST appropriate next step in management?
+A 62-year-old male presents with acute onset of LLQ pain, fever, and vomiting.
+His WBC count is elevated.
+A CT scan of the abdomen and pelvis is performed.
+Based on the image, what is the most appropriate next step in management?

 A 72-year-old male presents with abdominal distension, vomiting, and inability to pass flatus for 48 hours.
 He has a history of prior bowel resection.
 Examination reveals a tympanitic abdomen and tenderness to palpation.
 His vitals are stable.
 An abdominal X-ray is performed, as shown.
 Considering the clinical context and the radiographic findings, what is the primary purpose of inserting a nasogastric tube in this patient?